P-p-H-d/mlib/README.md

 This header is for creating intrusive shared pointer.

+#### ISHARED\_INTERFACE(name, type)

+Extend the definition of the structure of an object of type 'type' by adding the necessary interface to handle it as a shared pointer named 'name'.
+It shall be put within the structure definition of the object (See example).

 #### ISHARED\_PTR\_DEF(name, type[, oplist])

-Extend an object by adding the necessary interface to handle it as a shared pointer and define the associated methods to handle it as "static inline" functions.
+Define the associated methods to handle the shared pointer named 'name' as "static inline" functions.
 A shared pointer is a mechanism to keep tracks of all users of an object and performs an automatic destruction of the object whenever all users release their need on this object.

-The destruction of the object is thread safe.
+The destruction of the object is thread safe and to occure when all users of the object release it.
+The last user which releases it is the one which performs the destruction of the object.
+The destruction of the object implies:

+* calling the CLEAR operator to clear the object,
+* calling the DEL operator to release the memory used by the object.

 The object oplist is expected to have the following operators (CLEAR and DEL), otherwise default operators are used.
 If there is no given oplist, the default operators are also used.
 The created methods will use the operators to init, set and clear the contained object.

 There are designed to work with buffers with policy BUFFER\_PUSH\_INIT\_POP\_MOVE to send a shared pointer across multiple threads.

-It is recommended to use the intrusive shared pointer over the standard one if possible.
-(They are faster & cleaner).
+It is recommended to use the intrusive shared pointer over the standard one if possible (They are faster & cleaner).

 Example: